Attendance, absence, lateness and leave

 - Volunteering/offering your skills and expertise.

-The list below is simply a guide to areas of responsibility.
+The list below is a simple guide to areas of responsibility.
 We hope parents will feel free to contact the office to make appointments should they so desire.

-If for any reason parents feel that their contact has not been successful and wish to follow through further, please contact the Principal.
+If for any reason parents feel that their contact has not been successful and wish to follow through further, please contact a Deputy Principal or the Principal.